The Service Pension Schemes

 Also introduced on 6 April 2005 for those joining Full Time Reserve Service was RFPS eligible for membership of the Reserve Forces Pension Scheme.
 Members of AFPS 75 – FTRS (Full Time Reserve Scheme) (part of AFPS 75) were given the opportunity to transfer to RFPS from this date.

 The new Armed Forces Pension Scheme was introduced on 1 April 2015.
-All service personnel who are members of an Armed Forces Pension Scheme and who will be serving beyond April 2015 will be automatically transferred to AFPS 15, unless they qualify for transitional protection which is explained in more detail on the page linked above.
+All service personnel who are members of an Armed Forces Pension Scheme and who will be serving beyond April 2015 will be automatically transferred to AFPS 15, unless they qualify for transitional protection.

 The Armed Forces Benefits, and Pensions Calculator (ABC)